Members of Congress who are leaving office

-WASHINGTON (Reuters) - Forty-eight members of the U.S. House of Representatives and the Senate have announced plans to leave their seats in Congress before November congressional elections, including 26 Republicans and 22 Democrats.
+WASHINGTON (Reuters) - Forty-five representatives and senators have announced plans to leave their seats in Congress before November congressional elections, including 24 Republicans and 21 Democrats.

-The latest to announce was Dave Camp, chairman of the powerful tax-writing House Ways and Means Committee.
+The latest to announce was Democrat John Dingell, the longest-serving member of Congress who represented Michigan in the House of Representatives for nearly six decades.

 * Representative Gary Miller, California (eight terms)